clasen/PixMix/README.md

 Generates a Buffer of the composited image, suitable for use when images need to be used directly in memory rather than saved to disk.
 - **Returns:** Asynchronously returns a Buffer of the composited image.
 This method returns a Promise that resolves with the Buffer.

-This detailed API documentation should help developers understand and utilize all features of the `PixMix` class effectively.

 ## 🤝 Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/pixmix).
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/clasen/PixMix).

 ## 📄 License

 The MIT License (MIT)

-Copyright (c) [Your Name]
+Copyright (c) Martin Clasen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----

-This provides a comprehensive guide to using and understanding the `PixMix` class, including its methods and potential applications.